jsreport/docs/docs/child-templates.md

 However, if you only have static content (such as a group of styles, [html layout](https://jsreport.net/blog/template-layouts), etc) the best option (simple and with more performance) is to use the [assets](https://jsreport.net/learn/assets) extension to handle that kind of content.

 ## How it works
 When rendering reports, jsreport searches for the special tag `{#child [nameOrPath]}` and replaces its content with the output of the referenced template.
 It calls the whole rendering process for child template, and includes that output where the `{#child [nameOrPath]}` special tag used to be.
+You can think about it as an string replace.

 The `nameOrPath` can be a unique template name or absolute or relative path.
 Examples: